Woman with wavy permed hair smiling at the camera.

 3. Look for hair inspo.

 Hairstylists are talented artists (and great listeners!), but they’re not mind readers.
-Make sure that you know your preferred Korean perm style.
+Check out Korean hairstyles and choose your preferred perm.
 It’s okay to bring several photos of different types of permed waves in case your indecisiveness gets the better of you.
 Showing your hairstylist your hair perm mood board will help them guide you in choosing the appropriate treatment.

 But try to use photos of people who get their hair permed, not celebrities whose waves are created with a hair curler.
 In addition, it would be useful to find pegs similar to your and hair length.